lvcheng1229/lvcheng1229.github.io/source/_posts/cepptb.md

 The bloom algorithm is based on the implementation of CryEngine in this demo.
 So, we are going to discuss the implementation of CryEngine first.
 There are three parts to CryEngine's bloom algorithm.
 The first part is downsampling.
 CryEngine takes two passes to downsample the render target.
 The output of the downsample is a quarter-resolution render target relative to the original RT.
 Then, CryEngine performs a Gaussian blur with a quarter-resolution render target.
 In this step, CE takes four passes to blur the source texture: two for vertical and two for horizontal.
 Each pass samples the texture 16 times, so the total number of samples is 64 * Resolution!
 Finally, CE performs a lerp between scene color and bloom results as the result in the tone mapping pass.

+What we are going to do is optimize its sample count.
 Here is the flow graph of tiled-based bloom algorithm:

 ![](https://cdn.jsdelivr.net/gh/lvcheng1229/lvcheng1229.github.io@main/PicGoImg/flowinfo2.jpg)

-Step1.Mask screen tiles contain pixels whose luminance exceeds the threshold.
+**Step1.Mask screen tiles contain pixels whose luminance exceeds the threshold.**

-Each tile corresponds to a dispatch group and contains 8x8 pixels, which correspond to 8x8 threads.
-We use a group shared unit array to record tile luminance info.
+Each tile corresponds to a dispatch group with 8x8 threads and contains 8x8 pixels.
+We use a group shared unit array to record group luminance info.

 ```cpp
 groupshared uint MaskInfo[GROUP_SIZE_X*GROUP_SIZE_Y*1];